kedacore/governance/DEPRECATIONS.md

 ### Custom Resource Definitions (CRDs)

-Our customer resource definitions (CRDs) have a seperate versioning from the KEDA runtime given they have an `apiVersion`.
+Our custom resource definitions (CRDs) have a seperate versioning from the KEDA runtime given they have an `apiVersion`.

 KEDA is allowed to make breaking changes to the CRDs, when a new `apiVersion` is introduced.